 This is a set of free resources aimed at helping students learn to program in either Python or BASIC.
 It is primarily intended to be a programming scheme of work for teachers of KS3 Computing or GCSE Computer Science classes, but could also be used for self-study or revision in conjunction with the videos on the Computing and ICT in a Nutshell YouTube channel.
+Once you have mastered the basics you can develop your skills with the practice tasks.

 In KS3 programming lessons, I teach students to "program" - I don't like the term "coding" because it suggests that the syntax is more important than the concepts (and also because "coding" has other meanings in relation to databases and encryption and could confuse students).